-The St. Olav Waterway is a unique international project aiming to create the first Nordic pilgrimage route that utilises sea passages.
+The St. Olav Waterway was an unique international project aiming to create the first Nordic pilgrimage route that utilises sea passages.

-The main aim with the project St Olav Waterway (September 2016- March 2020) is to guarantee that the 625 km long route from Turku in Finland to Söderhamn in Sweden is marked and mapped.
+The main aim of the project St Olav Waterway (September 2016- March 2020) was to guarantee that the 625 km long route from Turku in Finland to Söderhamn in Sweden is marked and mapped.
 St Olav Waterway is half of the total 1200 km long pilgrim route between Turku and Trondheim in Norway.

 St Olav Waterway opened officially in May 2019.
 At lot of local celebrations took place during the two months long premier tour which was free for all to join.
 Depending on time and energy, you were welcome to walk as long as you wished – from some hours to several weeks.

 The routes can be travelled in many ways.
 In addition to walking, visitors can kayak, sail, ride and bike.
 It is important that there are different options available.
 During the autumn 2018 the accessibility on the Finnish side were examined mapped.